actions/setup-python/docs/advanced-usage.md

 ### Linux

-By default runner downloads and installs tools into the folder set up by `RUNNER_TOOL_CACHE` environment variable.
+By default, the runner downloads and installs tools into the folder set up by `RUNNER_TOOL_CACHE` environment variable.
 The environment variable called `AGENT_TOOLSDIRECTORY` can be set to change this location for Linux self-hosted runners:
 - In the same shell that your runner is using, type `export AGENT_TOOLSDIRECTORY=/path/to/folder`.
 - More permanent way of setting the environment variable is to create an `.env` file in the same directory as your runner and to add `AGENT_TOOLSDIRECTORY=/path/to/folder`.
 This ensures the variable is always set if your runner is configured as a service.

 If you're using a non-default tool cache directory be sure that the user starting the runner has write permission to the new tool cache directory.
-To check the current user and group that the runner belongs type `ls -l` inside the runner's root directory.
+To check the current user and group that the runner belongs, type `ls -l` inside the runner's root directory.

 The runner can be granted write access to any directory using a few techniques:
 - The user starting the runner is the owner, and the owner has write permission.